 Al Hoota Cave

 Al Hoota Cave is a convenient stop between Bahla Fort and Misfat al Abriyyin.
-It is a cave complex of geological interest, discovered in the 1960s by accident, by a farmer looking for his sheep.
+It is a cave complex of geological interest, accidentally discovered in the 1960s by a farmer looking for his sheep.
 Today, it has been properly developed into a tourist attraction.

-Is Al Hoota Cave worth stopping for on a road trip?
+Is Al Hoota Cave a worthwhile stop on a road trip?

 It depends on how much of a geology enthusiast you are.